pivotal-cf-experimental/example-kafka-on-demand-tile/README.md

-This is still very early WIP and should not be used, even for reference.
+This is still very early WIP and contains some hardcoding.

+See this story for more information https://www.pivotaltracker.com/n/projects/1443654/stories/117455301